pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/process/to-do.md

 - ~~Consider the feedback around mistyping and around when the game is autopiloting (boulder rolling back down the hill)~~
 - ~~Add SFX~~
 - ~~Send to J+M and Rilla~~
+- ~~Lower the WPM requirements (20 for beginner, 50 for intermediate, 80 for advanced?)~~
+- ~~Remove Failures~~

 # Prometheus

+- Implement the basics
+- Add the appropriate texts

 # Tantalus

+- Implement the basics
+- Add the appropriate texts

 # Danaids

+- Implement the basics
+- Add the appropriate texts

 # Zeno

+- Implement the basics
+- Add the appropriate texts

 # Camus